Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Lightning Network

-The **Lightning Network** is a Layer 2 protocol designed for instant, low-cost Bitcoin payments.
-It functions by creating off-chain payment channels between users.
-To open a channel, two parties lock funds in an on-chain 2-of-2 P2WSH multisig output (SegWit v0).
+What if you could make instant Bitcoin payments without waiting for block confirmations or paying high fees?
+The **Lightning Network** makes this possible through a clever Layer 2 protocol that moves most transactions off the main blockchain.

+The concept is elegantly simple: instead of broadcasting every payment to the entire network, two parties can open a private **payment channel** by locking funds in a shared on-chain account (technically a 2-of-2 multisig output).

 Once the channel is established, the parties can transact an unlimited number of times by updating their channel's balance sheet off-chain.
 All state changes require mutual agreement and are secured by cryptography.
 When they are finished, they can close the channel by broadcasting the final state to the Bitcoin blockchain.
 The network can also route payments across multiple interconnected channels.